twisted.python.filepath.FilePath(AbstractFilePath) class documentationtwisted.python.filepath

 link to w - realpath on z will return /x/y/z, not /x/w/z).

-of the target path. (type: FilePath ) | |
+| Returns | FilePathof the target path. (type:FilePath) | |

-Raises | LinkError | if links are not supported or links are cyclical. |
+| Raises | LinkError | if links are not supported or links are cyclical. |

 Creates a symlink to self to at the path in the FilePath

-Only works on posix systems due to its dependence on os.symlink
+Only works on posix systems due to its dependence on os.symlink.

-Propagates OSError
+Propagates OSErrors

 up from os.symlink

-does not exist, or
+if linkFilePath.parent() does not exist, or

-already exists.
+linkFilePath already exists.

-Parameters | linkFilePath | a FilePath representing the link to be created. (type: FilePath ) |
+| Parameters | linkFilePath | a FilePath representing the link to be created. (type: FilePath) |

-Open this file using mode
+Open this file using mode or for writing if

-alwaysCreate
+alwaysCreate is True.

 In all cases the file is opened in binary mode, so it is not necessary

-to include "b"
+to include "b" in mode.

-Parameters | mode | The mode to open the file in.
-Default is "r" . (type: str ) |
+| Parameters | mode | The mode to open the file in.
+Default is "r". (type:str) |

-Returns | An open file
+| Returns | An open fileobject. (type:file) | |

-Raises | AssertionError | If "a" is included in the mode and
+| Raises | AssertionError | If "a"is included in the mode andalwaysCreateisTrue. |

 Re-calculate cached effects of 'stat'.
 To refresh information on this path after you know the filesystem may have changed, call this method.

-Parameters | reraise | a boolean.
-If true, re-raise exceptions from os.stat ;
+| Parameters | reraise | a boolean.
+If true, re-raise exceptions from os.stat;

 otherwise, mark this path as not existing, and remove any cached stat